• Destinations

 The Helicopters Onboard

-• Quiet operation and reduced vibration
+• Quiet operation with reduced vibration

-• Excellent visibility from all seats
+• Excellent visibility from every seat

-• Proven performance in cold, remote environments
+• Proven reliability in cold, remote environments

 Glacier, ice field, coastline or mountain range